 Tips for Buying and Using Fireplace Grates

-Remember: A fireplace log grate isn’t simply about improving the aesthetics and performance of a fireplace; it’s also about safety.
+A fireplace log grate isn’t simply about improving the aesthetics and performance of a fireplace; it’s also about safety.
 Fireplace grates help keep the logs and the fire contained, reducing the chances that an ember or burning log can escape the firebox.
-Purchase a fireplace grate that fits the firebox well.
-A fireplace grate should have about 3 inches of buffer on all sides.
+A fireplace grate should fit the firebox well and have about 3 inches of buffer on all sides.

 Fireplace grates must be moved periodically to sweep up the ash that accumulates underneath.
-Purchase a grate that’s light enough to lift and maneuver in and out of the hearth’s firebox.
+Shoppers should purchase a grate that’s light enough to lift and maneuver in and out of the hearth’s firebox.

 - Purchase a fireplace grate that fits the hearth.